The Ultimate Guide to Troubleshooting Kiln Problems

 An Increased Firing Duration

-Several factors may cause your kiln’s firing duration to increase.
+Several factors may increase your kiln’s firing duration.

 The following steps will help you troubleshoot what may be causing your kiln to experience an increased firing duration: